bekk/gcp-workshop/README.md

     }
     ```

-    `deletion_policy` is set to `ABANDON`.
+    * `deletion_policy` is set to `ABANDON`.
 This is useful for Cloud SQL Postgres, where databases cannot be deleted from the API if there are users other than the default `postgres` user with access.
-The `tier` property decides the pricing tier. `db-f1-micro` is the cheapest option, giving the database 0.6 GB of RAM and shared CPU.
-The `ip_configuration` allows access from any IP-address on the public internet.
-This should not be done in production.
-The `deletion_protection` property is set to false, to allow us to delete the database instance through Terraform later on.
+    * The `tier` property decides the pricing tier.
+    * `db-f1-micro` is the cheapest option, giving the database 0.6 GB of RAM and shared CPU.
+    * The `ip_configuration` allows access from any IP-address on the public internet.
+(Mind the caution above!)
+    * The `deletion_protection` property is set to false, to allow us to delete the database instance through Terraform later on.
+This is a safety mechanism in Terraform only, it is still possible to delete the database in the cloud console.

 3. We need to create a root user for our database.
 We'll start creating a password.
 Add the [Random provider](https://registry.terraform.io/providers/hashicorp/random/latest/docs) to the `required_providers` block in `terraform.tf`, followed by `terraform init` to initialize the provider.